 - Cerebral palsy

-Correcting the problem can help improve walking and reduce your risk of other problems.
-Depending on the technique, several inches may be added.
+Leg lengthening can improve walking and lower the risk of other problems.
+Several inches of leg length may be added.

 - Excess bleeding